John Legend Reveals The One Dish He Can Make Better Than Chrissy Teigen

 The campaign also acknowledges, though, that the real virtue of making healthy choices lies in making choices that are meaningful to individuals, and that health is more choose-your-own-adventure than one-size-fits-all.

-Along with the campaign, Naked Juice launched Half Naked Juice, the latest in its expansive juice lines.
+Along with the campaign, Naked launched Half Naked Juice, the latest in its expansive juice lines.
 The new juice, called "half" naked because it has 50 percent less sugar than comparable juice smoothies, comes in three flavors: Lively Greens, Peach Ginger, and Watermelon Passion Fruit.
-Per Naked Juice, the drinks contain no artificial sweeteners or preservatives and are never diluted, packing a flavorful punch.
-The juice recently hit stores nationwide, so you should be able to find them in the refrigerated aisle with the rest of Naked Juice's many juice lines.
+Per Naked, the drinks contain no artificial sweeteners or preservatives and are never diluted, packing a flavorful punch.
+The juice recently hit stores nationwide, so you should be able to find them in the refrigerated aisle with the rest of Naked's many juice lines.

 But, just as there must always be balance in the Force, so must there be in your own life — and the same goes for Legend's, as well.
 Given that he is married to model, author, activist, and Patron Saint of Delicious Food Chrissy Teigen, Bustle asked Legend if he thinks there's a dish that he makes better than Teigen.
 It turns out there are two: Mac and cheese and fried chicken.